This the season of trekking!

 Everest Base Camp and Gokyo Lakes Trek Via Cho La Pass

 If you are here for a real challenge, you can try the Everest Base Camp and Gokyo Lakes Trek, also known as Cho La Pass Trek, or Everest Circuit trek which is one of the most adventurous and challenging 20-day trek around the Himalayas.

-The trek follows the Everest Base Camp route, passing through the vibrant town of Namche Bazaar and the spectacular site of Thyangboche where a magnificent Thyangboche Monastery sits amidst a snow-capped mountain panorama.
+The trek follows the Everest Base Camp route, passing through the vibrant town of Namche Bazaar and the spectacular site of Tyangboche where a magnificent Tyangboche Monastery sits amidst a snow-capped mountain panorama.